dragonfire535/xiao/README.md

 * **axis-cult-sign-up:** Sends an Axis Cult Sign-Up sheet for you.
 Join today!
 * **brazzers:** Draws an image with the Brazzers logo in the corner.
 (NSFW)
 * **certificate:** Sends a certificate of excellence with the name and reason of your choice.
+* **chinese-restaurant:** Sends a Chinese restaurant sign with the text of your choice.
 * **circle:** Draws an image or a user's avatar as a circle.
 * **color:** Sends an image of the color you choose.
 * **contrast:** Draws an image or a user's avatar but with contrast.